Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Introduction

-The inclusion of ion-neutral damping leads to subtle yet important modifications to the bottleneck process described above.
+The inclusion of ion--neutral damping leads to subtle yet important modifications to the bottleneck process described above.
 As CRs stream down their pressure gradient toward an overdense cloud, they propagate in a progressively denser medium, and as long as the magnetic field remains constant, the Alfv{\'e}n speed decreases.
 As before, this creates a bottleneck effect and the CR pressure flattens in the upstream region and drops significantly past the minimum in the transport speed.
-However, the transport speed eventually increases significantly as CRs propagate deeper into the cloud because the ionization fraction drops and the ion-neutral friction damps the confining waves.
+However, the transport speed eventually increases significantly as CRs propagate deeper into the cloud because the ionization fraction drops and the ion--neutral friction damps the confining waves.
 This effect can overcompensate for the initial drop in the transport speed.
 Consequently, this very fast transport inside the cloud leads to the reduction in the CR pressure.
-As the CRs traverse the cloud, they eventually encounter the far side of the cloud, where the density decreases, ionization fraction increases, and ion-neutral damping becomes ineffective again.
+As the CRs traverse the cloud, they eventually encounter the far side of the cloud, where the density decreases, ionization fraction increases, and ion--neutral damping becomes ineffective again.
 The latter of these three factors is decisive in controlling the effective CR transport speed and CRs reestablish strong coupling with the gas on the far side of the cloud.
-This results yet again in the reduction of the CR transport speed and, thus, a second bottleneck \citep{bustard_cosmic_2021}.
-Consequently, the reduced CR pressure remains flat inside the cloud just as it did in front of the leading edge of the cloud, which leads to a stair-step distribution of the CRs across the cloud.\\
+This results yet again in the reduction of the CR transport speed and, thus, a second bottleneck \citep{bustard_cosmic-ray_2021}.
+Consequently, the reduced CR pressure remains flat inside the cloud just as it did in front of the leading edge of the cloud, which leads to a stair-step distribution of the CRs across the cloud.
+It is worth pointing out that the CR pressure profile in and near the cloud is quite sensitive to how well the cloud-intercloud interface is resolved.\\